l3nkz/mail-tools/Readme.md

 ## mmanage

-This script can be used to clean up folders with a lot of files.
+This script can be used to clean up folders with a lot of mails.
 The aim of the script is to remove mails from a maildir which are older than a particular number of days.
 These mails can be either directly removed or archived into a different folder.
 The script also supports a dry-run operation.
 An additional feature of the script is, that it tries to keep threads together.